hazymorning/origami_weather/README.md

 | `weather_entity` | `string` | — | **Required.** Your weather integration entity (e.g. `weather.home`). |
 | `moon_phase_entity` | `string` | — | **Recommended.** Shows the moon in its current phase. |

 The card has a visual editor.
-When you add it, you get a default card.
-Almost everything in this card can be changed or combined differently (see [Layouts](#layouts)).
+When you add it, you get a default card with an example layout already set up.
+It can be customized however you like, from a minimalist setup to a complex weather overview card (see [Layouts](#layouts)).

 <br>